NVIDIA/cuda-quantum/docs/sphinx/using/backends/sims/svsims.rst

 .. _nvidia-backend:

-The :code:`nvidia` target provides a state vector simulator accelerated with - the :code:`cuStateVec` library.
+The :code:`nvidia` backend  provides a state vector simulator accelerated with - the :code:`cuStateVec` library.
 The `cuStateVec documentation <https://docs.nvidia.com/cuda/cuquantum/latest/custatevec/index.html>`__ provides a detailed explaination for how the simulations are performed on the GPU.

 The :code:`nvidia` target supports multiple configurable options:

-To execute a program on the :code:`nvidia` target, use the following commands:
+To execute a program on the :code:`nvidia` backend, use the following commands:

 .. tab:: Python